-During the nine months ended September 30, 2021, the Company granted stock options to employees to purchase5,522,000 shares of the Company's common stock, including the time-based Inducement Award, with grant date prices that ranged between \$1.10 to \$1.38 per share.
-The stock options have terms of ten years and are subject to vesting based on continuous service of the awardee over periods ranging from three to four years.
-The stock options have an aggregate grant date fair value of \$5,609,846.
+During the three months ended March 31, 2022, stock options to purchase 0.4 million shares of common stock were granted at an exercise price of \$0.43 per share.
+The stock options have a term of ten years and are subject to vesting based on continuous service of the awardee over a period of four years.
+The stock options have an aggregate grant date fair value of \$0.1 million.